jstolarek/skye-dsh/doc/lineage.md

 ```

 Example from "Lineage-integrated Provenance" paper.
 Interestingly, the result
-is different than the one obntained in the paper.
+is different than the one obtained in the paper.
 I believe that both results
 (ie. mine and the one in the paper) are semantically equivalent, but
 syntactically they are different.
 Either I have misunderstood rules of the
 transformation or the paper presents a prettyfied result.